funatsufumiya/loaf_timeline/README.md

 ## Usage

 - use prebuilt binary from [release](https://github.com/funatsufumiya/loaf_timeline/releases)
-- or build from source
+- or build from source (now working on oF v0.12.0)
+  - please download submodules: `git submodule update --init --recursive` or `git clone --recursive`
-  - be sure to apply `projectGenerator` before build
+  - apply `projectGenerator` before build

 and run: